-Details This replica Grape cup is based on a find from the Wilsford G7 Bronze Age barrow from the greater Stonehenge landscape.
-This site is of huge archaeological importance consists of 19 round barrows that make up a major cemetery.
-This lovely little cup is just one of the many treasures that have been unearthed during excavations of this ancient landscape.
+We based this replica Grape cup on a find from the Wilsford G7 Bronze Age barrow from the Greater Stonehenge landscape.
+This site is of immense archaeological importance consists of 19 round barrows that make up a significant cemetery.
+This lovely little cup is just one of the many treasures that archaeologists unearthed during excavations of this ancient landscape.

-The making of this cup is a real labour of love with six rings of beads running around the body of the pot, each row consisting of around 26 balls of clay, making up over 150 beads in total.
-It takes great care to apply the beads to the surface of the pot and creates a vessel that is elaborate and very tactile.
+The making of this cup is a true labour of love, with six rings of beads running around the body of the pot, each row consisting of around 26 balls of clay, making up over 150 beads in total.
+It takes great care to apply the beads to the pot's surface and creates a vessel that is elaborate and very tactile.
 The finished article really is beautiful to hold.

-The pot also features a large number of holes that have been pierced in the spaces between the clay beads.
-These holes would create good air circulation, making it likely that the pot was used to contain something that required ventilation.
-Such as fire perhaps.
-But interestingly there has been very little, or no, attempt to clean up the internal surface of the pot making it unlikely that these vessels were used for lighting purposes, as the rough surface stops light from easily passing through the holes.
+The pot also features holes that the maker had pierced in the spaces between the clay beads.
+These holes would create good air circulation, making it likely that the makers used the pot to contain something that required ventilation, such as fire, perhaps.

-Often referred to as and incense cup, the true purpose of this cup is unknown, although there have been a number of theories over the years.
-One of the more plausible suggestions is that it was used to carry a smouldering coal from the home hearth to the ceremonial cremation site.
+Often referred to as an incense cup, the cup's true purpose is unknown, although several theories have been put forward over the years.
+One of the more plausible suggestions is that the creators of this style of cup used it to carry a lump of smouldering coal from the home hearth to the ceremonial cremation site.

-This would explain the function of the beads which allow air to circulate between them and stop your hand directly touching the surface of the pot, which does get hot from the coal inside.
-It would also explain why there have been several this style of vessel found in burial goods.
+This use would explain the function of the beads that allow air to circulate between them and stop your hand directly touching the pot's surface, which does get hot from the coal inside.
+It would also explain why there have been several of this style of vessel found in burial goods.